Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 Best Time to Visit Koh Mak

-Temperatures are warm year-round on Koh Mak and there's certainly no cold weather.
-However, the best time to visit is between December to March.
+Temperatures are warm year-round on Koh Mak, and there's certainly no cold weather.
+However, the best time to visit is between December and March.

 Here’s a rundown of the seasons on Koh Mak: